 The Florida legislature created a new mechanism for making decisions for withdrawing or withholding life-prolonging procedures if you are determined to be in (i) a persistent vegetative state, (ii) have not made an advance directive and there is no evidence indicating what you would have wanted under such conditions and (iii) have no family or friends who are available or willing to serve as proxies.
 A guardian with authority to consent to medical treatment can be appointed by a court to represent your best interests.
 If your guardian and attending physician, in consultation with the facility’s medical ethics committee (or a community based bioethics committee approved by the Florida Bioethics Network), conclude that your condition is permanent and there is no reasonable medical probability of recovery, then life-prolonging procedures may be withheld or withdrawn if in your best interest.

-The NCH Healthcare System maintains written policies and procedures regarding advance directives of adult patients which acknowledge each patient's right to control certain decisions about his or her medical treatment.
-It is NCH Healthcare System's policy:
+The NCH Healthcare System maintains written policies and procedures regarding advance directives of adult patients which acknowledge each patient’s right to control certain decisions about their medical treatment.
+It is NCH Healthcare System’s policy:

 - To honor the terms of an adult patient’s advance directive to the extent required or allowed by law;